Tencent/rapidjson/doc/sax.md

 }
 ~~~~~~~~~~

-While a `Reader` parses the JSON, it will publish the following events to the handler sequentially:
+While a `Reader` parses this JSON, it publishes the following events to the handler sequentially:

 ~~~~~~~~~~
 BeginObject()